 ACP staffs the ACP Ethics, Professionalism and Human Rights Committee in developing position papers, policy statements, case studies and other resources on a broad range of issues in clinical, research and academic medicine.
 Subjects addressed include end-of-life care, human rights, physician-industry relations, research integrity and research subject protections, the ethical implications of regulatory and legislative proposals, the ethics of health information technology and the use of online media, patient, caregiver and physician relationships, and other perennial and developing issues of concern to physicians.

-Recent position papers developed by the ACP Ethics, Professionalism and Human Rights Committee and the ACP Center for Ethics and Professionalism are Prescription Drug Abuse, Online Medical Professionalism: Patient and Public Relationships, The Patient-Centered Medical Home: An Ethical Analysis of Principles and Practice and Ethical Implications of the Electronic Health Record: In the Service of the Patient.
+Recent position papers developed by the ACP Ethics, Professionalism and Human Rights Committee and the ACP Center for Ethics and Professionalism are Ethics and the Legalization of Physician-Assisted Suicide, Ethical Implications of the Electronic Health Record: In the Service of the Patient, Prescription Drug Abuse, Online Medical Professionalism: Patient and Public Relationships, and The Patient-Centered Medical Home: An Ethical Analysis of Principles and Practice.

 Stewardship of Health Care Resources